-Refer to Notes 4(27) and 6(17) for accounting policy on revenue recognition and related details of revenue.
+Refer to Notes 4(26) and 6(16) for accounting policy on revenue recognition and related details of revenue.

 The Company has two delivery types for sales of goods: factory direct shipment and hub warehouse sales.
 Hub warehouse sales revenue is recognised when the goods are dispatched from the warehouses (transfer of control of products) and it is based on the reports and other relevant information provided by the warehouse custodians.

-The Company's warehouses are located in multiple countries, and the revenue recognition process involves several manual operations.
-Thus, we considered the cut-off of warehouse sales revenue as one of the key areas of focus for this fiscal year's audit.
+Since the Company's warehouses are located in multiple countries, the frequency of information and the content of reports provided by the custodians are different, and the revenue recognition process involves several manual operations, which may result in inappropriate timing of revenue recognition.
+Given that the revenue from warehouse sales not properly recorded in the correct period has a significant impact on the financial statements, we considered the cut-off of the warehouse sales revenue as one of the key areas of focus for this fiscal year's audit.